sabariyuhendh/SDE_Tracker/replit.md

 - Student management via Admin panel (add, view, reset, delete students)
 - Class dashboard with statistics and progress overview
 - Leaderboard with sorting by total problems or percentage
+- Weekend Review page with Personal and Class review tabs
-- Scraper management (demo mode with simulated functionality)
+- Scraper management with working bulk and auto-scraping (frontend-only with mock data)
+- Auto-scraping for newly added students
 - Single-page application with tab navigation (no routing conflicts)

 ## File Structure